Cosmic rays, neutrinos and GeV-TeV gamma rays from Starburst Galaxy NGC 4945: Abstract

 \section{Abstract}

-The detection of high-energy astrophysical neutrinos and ultra-high-energy cosmic rays (UHECRs) provides a new way to explore the sources of cosmic rays.
-One of the highest energy neutrino events detected by IceCube, tagged as IC35, is close to the UHECRs anisotropy region detected by Pierre Auger Observatory.
-Recently, Pierre Auger collaboration showed that nearby starburst galaxies (SBGs) could reproduce the UHECR signal's morphology with a $\rm 4 \sigma$ confidence level.
-The nearby SBG, NGC 4945, is close to this anisotropic region and inside the mean angular error of the IC35 event.
-We consider a hypernova located in the SB region of NGC 4945, which can accelerate protons up to $\sim 10^{17} \, \rm eV$ and inject them into the interstellar medium.
-We show that the interaction of these protons with the gas density of the SB region can explain Fermi-LAT gamma-ray observations.
-Our estimated PeV neutrino events, in ten years, for this source is approximately 0.32, which shows that IC35 is not produced in the central region of this SBG.
-Finally, we consider the superwind region of NGC 4945 and show that cosmic-ray protons cannot be accelerated in it up to UHEs.
-Therefore, in our scenario, NGC 4945 contribution to the UHECRs is negligible.
+The detection of high-energy astrophysical neutrinos and ultra-high-energy cosmic rays (UHECRs) provides a new way to explore sources of cosmic rays.
+One of the highest energy neutrino events detected by IceCube, tagged as IC35, is close to the UHECR anisotropy region detected by Pierre Auger Observatory.
+The nearby starburst galaxy (SBG), NGC 4945, is close to this anisotropic region and inside the mean angular error of the IC35 event.
+Considering the hypernovae contribution located in the SB region of NGC 4945, which can accelerate protons up to $\sim 10^{17} \, {\rm eV}$ and inject them into the interstellar medium, we investigate the origin of this event around this starburst galaxy.
+We show that the interaction of these protons with the SB region's gas density could explain Fermi-LAT gamma-ray and radio observations if the magnetic field's strength in the SB region is the order of $\sim \rm mG$.
+Our estimated PeV neutrino events, in ten years, for this source is approximately 0.01 ($4\times10^{-4}$) if a proton spectral index of 2.4 (2.7) is considered, which would demonstrate that IC35 is not produced in the central region of this SBG.
+Additionally, we consider the superwind region of NGC 4945 and show that protons can hardly be accelerated in it up to UHEs.

-\section{Introduction}
+\section{INTRODUCTION}